High-profile New York event highlights Clinton's 'elite' image

 "As business and political leaders converge in New York this weekend, the political atmosphere is set.
 An economic populist tide is sweeping the country," said Laura Friedenbach of the Progressive Change Campaign Committee, which heavily supports Massachusetts Senator Elizabeth Warren.

-But Clinton's recent speeches have hit a noticeably populist note, and she appeared with labor leaders in New York soon after returning to politically influential Iowa in mid-September.
+But Clinton's recent speeches have hit a noticeably populist note, and she appeared with labour leaders in New York soon after returning to politically influential Iowa in mid-September.

 And supporters of the former secretary of state point to preliminary polls that show Clinton with a considerable lead over potential liberal challengers in the Democratic primary field, including Warren.